 Many health conditions can affect the spleen.
 These include:

 Splenomegaly can be caused by any of the following:

 There are usually no symptoms from an enlarged spleen.
-Some people have pain in the left upper part of the belly area (abdomen).
-You should seek medical help right away if it is severe or gets worse when you take a deep breath.
+Seek medical help right away if pain in your belly is severe or gets worse when you take a deep breath.

-The health care provider will ask about your symptoms and medical history.
+The provider will ask about your symptoms and medical history.

 A physical exam will be done.
-This will include feeling your abdomen.
-The health care provider will tap along the left upper part of your abdomen and feel in that same area, especially just under the rib cage.
+The provider will feel and tap along the upper left part of your belly, especially just under the rib cage.

 Tests that may be done include: